nasa/Common-Metadata-Repository/README.md

 * Issue #3 - [Access Control API](https://github.com/oubiwann/cmr-client/issues/3)

 Note that the checkboxes only get checked once imlementation is complete.
-As such, there may be parts of the client API that usable but not feature yet complete.
+As such, there may be parts of the client API that are usable but not feature yet complete.
 If this is of interest to you, be sure to take a look at the current source for the Clojure and ClojureScript clients.